govardhan-codes/govardhan-codes/README.md

 ---

-<p align="center">⭐ Open to Internships & Full-Time Roles in Java Backend Development ⭐</p>
+<p align="center">⭐ Open to Internships & Full-Time Roles as a Software Engineer / Developer ⭐</p>